haneen-izz/reading-notes/read4.md

 ### Standard objects by category

 1. Value properties
+2. Function properties

-These global properties return a simple value.
+value properties return a simple value.
 They have no properties or methods.

 * Infinity
 * NaN